PreMedKB/PAnno/README.md

 </p>

 ### PAnno ranking model for diplotype inference
-Genotype resolution aims to extract the alleles of small variants (SNVs and Indels) and the diplotypes related to PGx from the user-submitted VCF file.
+Genotype resolution aims to extract the alleles of ***small variants*** (SNVs and Indels) and the ***diplotypes*** related to PGx from the user-submitted VCF file.
 PAnno processes the “GT” information to obtain all relevant single-locus genotypes.
-Afterwards, the genotypes of small variants will be passed to clinical annotation directly, while the genotypes related to diplotype definitions will be passed to the PAnno ranking model.
+Afterwards, the genotypes of small variants will be passed to clinical annotation directly, while the genotypes related to diplotype definitions will be passed to the following PAnno ranking model.

-The ranking model dedicated to inferring diplotype developed based on allele definitions and population allele frequencies was introduced in PAnno.
-The predictive performance for diplotype was validated in comparison with four similar tools using the consensus diplotype data of the Genetic Testing Reference Materials Coordination Program (GeT-RM) as ground truth.
 <p align="center">
 <img src="https://raw.githubusercontent.com/premedkb/panno/main/docs/images/diplotype_inference.png" width="80%" />
 </p>

 ### PAnno annotation method for predicting drug response at individual level
-An annotation method was further proposed to summarize ***the drug response level*** (<b>decreased</b>, <b>moderate</b>, and <b>increased</b>) and ***the level of clinical evidence*** (<b>A</b> and <b>B</b>) for the resolved genotypes.

 PAnno annotation method translates the literal PGx knowledge about genotypes into quantitative scores.
 The association between multiple genotypes and a single drug is then further translated into an individual-level association with this drug.
-Then the individual responses to specific drugs are reported in terms of the strength of the response and the reliability of the evidence.
+Then the individual responses to specific drugs are reported in terms of ***the drug response level*** (<b>decreased</b>, <b>moderate</b>, and <b>increased</b>) and ***the level of clinical evidence*** (<b>A</b> and <b>B</b>).

 <p align="center">
 <img src="https://raw.githubusercontent.com/premedkb/panno/main/docs/images/clinical_annotation.png" width="60%" />